Meteosat-7 infrared imagery covering the six days of rain which caused major floods in parts of Kashmir and Pakistan in September.

 During this year's monsoon season, six consecutive days of heavy rain caused the worst floods for 50 years in Indian-administered Kashmir.
 More than 200 people were reported to have died and many more affected when the Jhelum and Chenab rivers swelled, causing flooding in both Kashmir and Pakistan.

-On the shorter enhanced infrared, taken on 4-6 September, intense areas of rain (shown as red) can be seen over Jammu and Kashmir.
+On the shorter enhanced infrared, taken on 4-6 September (Figure 2), intense areas of rain (shown as red) can be seen over Jammu and Kashmir.

 India and Pakistan Strain as Flooding Kills Hundreds (New York Times)